pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

 NOTE: This issue with handling the overlap regions can be largely mitigated by computing an independent sensitivity function for each exposure.
 However, this can take a long time (at least 15 min/exposure).

+NOTE 2: When coadding, the depending on the nature of the objects being observed (i.e., if they are challenging to extract via optimal extraction), there may be an error during the steps when the code is reading in the ``OPT_FLAM`` columns of the fluxed exposures.
+If the code encounters a file that is missing an ``OPT_FLAM`` column for one of the traces, the script will choke.
+The way to ensure this does not happen is to include the ``ex_value = BOX`` option in the parameter block (see :doc:`pypeit_par` for more details) to select the boxcar extraction, or re-run the calibration and object extraction without the problematic order.